 Florida Statute § 775.087(2) requires minimum-mandatory prison sentences upon conviction for specifically-listed charges.
 This is the rule often referred to as “10-20-Life.”
 Generally, possession of a firearm (or a “destructive device” like an explosive) during the commission of a listed felony triggers a 10-year minimum sentence.
 Felon in possession and burglaries of most vehicles are listed felonies under this rule, but carry 3-year sentences instead of 10.
 If the firearm is discharged during the commission of a listed felony, a 20-year minimum sentence is triggered.
 “Life” under this scheme is actually a 25-year minimum up to life- which is imposed when a firearm is possessed and discharged resulting in great bodily harm or death of a victim.

 Have you or a loved one been charged with a weapon or firearm charge in Tampa, Florida, Hillsborough County, or another part of the Tampa Bay area?
-Contact an experienced weapon charge defense lawyer as soon as possible to help you navigate these charges and work towards a favorable outcome.
+Contact an experienced firearm defense attorney as soon as possible to help you navigate these charges and work towards a favorable outcome.
 Call the Elsea Law Firm today to schedule your free consultation and begin working on your defense.